cyberdefencekit/documentation/docs/iris/iris.md

 git checkout v2.4.18
 ```

+**Note:** If you are working in an air-gapped environment where Git is not installed, skip this step and ensure that the contents of the .env file match those of the .env.model file.

 Copy the environment file

 ```python
 cp .env.model .env
 ```

-***Note:** The default configuration is suitable for testing only.
-To configure IRIS for production, see the [configuration section](https://docs.dfir-iris.org/2.4.16/operations/configuration/).*
+**Note:** The default configuration is suitable for testing only.
+To configure IRIS for production, see the [configuration section](https://docs.dfir-iris.org/2.4.16/operations/configuration/).

 Pull all required Docker images on a system with internet access:

 ```python